 Tight for time?
 Te Puia offers a convenient alternative to Wai-O-Tapu.
 The park is located in the Te Whakarewarewa Geothermal Valley, close to the Rotorua city centre.

-Highlights at Te Puia include the Pohutu Geyser, Maori cultural shows, and bird sanctuary for the Kiwi, New Zealand’s national bird.
-Take the opportunity to stopover at the Maori Arts and Crafts Centre and try your hand at traditional Maori weaving or wood carving.
+Highlights at Te Puia include the Pohutu Geyser, Maori cultural shows, and a bird sanctuary for the Kiwi, New Zealand’s national bird.
+Take the opportunity to stop over at the Maori Arts and Crafts Centre and try your hand at traditional Maori weaving or wood carving.
 There’s also a 45-minute boat ride that’ll take you to the (alleged) former site of the Pink and White Terraces.

 Waikite Valley Thermal Pools